hack2skill/icc-eliminator-submission/README.md

 Put on the Meta Quest headset
 Follow the instructions provided by the 3D avatar to learn the techniques

+## Installation

+1. Clone the repository to your local machine
+2. Install Unreal Engine 4.27 or higher
+3. Open the project in Unreal Engine : NOTE THAT DUE TO HIGHER SIZE OF THE GAME(> 5GB) DIDN'T UPLOADED IN THE GITHUB REPO.
+4. Connect the Meta Quest headset to your computer
+5. Build and run the project

 ## Features
 1. Virtual reality coaching for cricket with a 3D avatar of Virat Kohli